We need to teach our children to love their sensitivity from a young age — and to not grow up feeling broken.

 Highly sensitive children (HSCs) have a special set of gifts.
-Unfortunately, many people still see the strengths of high sensitivity as weaknesses.
+Unfortunately, many people still see high sensitivity as a weakness.

-As someone who was once an HSC and is now a highly sensitive person (HSP), I remember my eyes burning under the fluorescent lights in school.
+As someone who was once a highly sensitive child and is now a highly sensitive person (HSP), I remember my eyes burning under the too-bright fluorescent lights in school.
 The constricting feeling of jeans filled me with panic, so I wore leggings until I was a teen.
 (Maybe I became a yoga teacher just so I could wear leggings instead of business attire.)
 I still complain about seams in my underwear and even wrote a song about it.

 I know what it’s like to feel profound empathy toward my family and emotional overwhelm about global injustices.
 And as I sit here writing, I’m processing so much in this active mind of mine that it’s hard to write coherent thoughts.

-I used to feel there was something wrong with me.
+I used to feel like there was something wrong with me.
+That I was somehow broken because “little” things bothered me, and I had strong emotional reactions to violence or beauty when the people around me didn’t.
 Now I know that what I just described is all simply related to the gift of high sensitivity — even if it doesn’t always feel that way.

-I believe we can encourage our children to love their sensitivity from a much earlier age.
-Some of these sentiments I share were words I heard.
+I believe it’s important to teach our children to love their sensitivity from a young age — and not grow up feeling broken like I did.
+Some of these sentiments I share were words I heard as a child.
 Others are words I wish I had heard.

 What Your Highly Sensitive Child Needs to Hear